Ivan Koloff

-Oreal Donald Perras (August 25, 1942 – February 18, 2017) was a Canadian professional wrestler, better known by the ring name "the Russian Bear" Ivan Koloff, under which name he was billed as being from Russia and, following the dissolution of the Soviet Union, Ukraine.
+Oreal Donald Perras (August 25, 1942 – February 18, 2017) was a Canadian professional wrestler, better known by the ring name "The Russian Bear" Ivan Koloff, under which name he was billed as being from Russia and, following the dissolution of the Soviet Union, Ukraine.
 He was the third wrestler to hold the WWWF Championship.
-In April 2025, it was announced that Koloff would be inducted into the WWE Hall of Fame.
+In April 2025, Koloff was inducted into the WWE Hall of Fame.

 Early life

 Perras was born in Montreal, Canada and raised on a dairy farm in rural Ontario along with his six brothers and three sisters.

 Since first watching professional wrestling on TV at the age of eight, he wanted to become a wrestler, and would often wrestle with his brothers growing up.
 At age 18, he left high school and joined Jack Wentworth's wrestling school in Hamilton, Ontario, where he would lift weights and learn wrestling holds.

 Professional wrestling career

 Early career (1963–1967)

 Perras debuted as an Irish rogue villain character named Red McNulty, billed from Dublin, Ireland, and wrestling with an eyepatch.
 For the next three years, he wrestled around the Toronto area, eventually quitting his regular job to wrestle in the north-western area of Canada.
 There, Perras acquired much wrestling experience, and from there he made his first trip to Japan.